 WFSN programs reach students where they are by responding to multiple economic challenges.
 The approach combines what community colleges do so well—provide individuals with training that connects them to dynamic careers—with the financial support necessary to complete education and connect with a career path.

-MDC manages a national network of colleges that integrate training, income supports, and financial services for low-income students.
-With the support of the WFSN–National Leadership Group, community colleges in the network receive a variety of services and opportunities aimed at increasing their programs' effectiveness.
+MDC managed a national network of colleges that integrated training, income supports, and financial services for low-income students.
+With the support of the WFSN–National Leadership Group, community colleges in the network received a variety of services and opportunities aimed at increasing their programs' effectiveness.